Chapter 2 : Knockturn Alley

 Elizabeth smiled at Borgin, a rehearsed, sugary kind of thing for this odd little man, closest friend of the man she had married, whose world was still enthralling her.
 “We’d be delighted.”

 The results of the story are that Caractarus Burke lived for a handful of years, enough to settle down in a quiet Muggle suburb from which he could comfortably Apparate each morning to Knockturn Alley as the sun rose over both Muggle and wizarding London.
 Elizabeth continued her job as a firm consultant, collecting businesses and dissecting them for their worth, and Caractarus continued with collecting artifacts.
-After a year of matrimony they collected something altogether foreign and wondrous: a squalling, curious, meddlesome baby christened Verity Elizabeth Burke.
+After some years of matrimony they collected something altogether foreign and wondrous: a squalling, curious, meddlesome baby christened Verity Elizabeth Burke.

 My father died when I was four: he was old for a wizarding father, after all, and many years of smoking and exposure to hazardous objects had whittled down his naturally frail constitution.
 My mother was too strong of a figure to let his death bring her down for long, and she had her own demons to face.
 These included raising a reckless daughter on her own who didn’t know the meaning of cautious, as well as that determined dragon called breast cancer which raged and tumbled within her.